 Most of these failures aren’t about competence.
 They’re about fit.
 The executive had the right skills but the wrong values, communication style, or leadership philosophy for the organization’s culture.
 Conscious staffing addresses this gap directly.

-The cost of a failed executive hire ranges from 5-25x their annual salary when you account for lost productivity, team disruption, and replacement costs.
-Conscious staffing is an investment in getting it right the first time.
+The cost of a failed executive hire ranges from 5–25x their annual salary when you account for lost productivity, team disruption, and replacement costs.
+Conscious staffing is an investment in getting it right the first time — the same principle that drives conscious recruiting at every stage of the search.

 Conscious hiring refers to the internal practices an organization uses to hire with awareness and intention.
 Conscious staffing is typically the external partner’s approach, bringing the same values-driven methodology to the search and placement process on behalf of client organizations.